thomastanck/transfer/README.md

 `GET /up/:token`

-`GET/up/:token/*unused`
+`GET /up/:token/*unused`

 ----

 Download the file from this endpoint.
+If the session doesn't exist or if a previous connection to this endpoint has already been made, the connection will be dropped.